Boxenite/Project-Files/README.md

 * want to reduce conflicts due to different environments
 * new engineer on a project and want to dive in immediately
 * I want to develop and test using production data, safely
+* I want people to contribute to my open source project